 Jacob Lawrence and Gwendolyn Knight, two of the country's preeminent visual artists, moved to Seattle in 1971 when he accepted a teaching position in University of Washington's art department.
-The two African American artists met and wed in Harlem in 1941 and later built national reputations as painters and printmakers, and as art educators and activists.
+The two met and wed in Harlem in 1941 and later built national reputations as painters and printmakers, and as art educators and activists.
 Jacob Lawrence died in Seattle on June 9, 2000.
 Gwen Knight died on February 18, 2005.

 Lives in Art

 Jacob Lawrence was born in 1917 in Atlantic City, New Jersey.
 He moved to New York City in 1930 at the age of 13.
-His family, originally from the south, migrated north looking for work.
-Jacob remembered New York as a vibrant community a-bustle with noises, sounds, and smells alive all around him.
+His family, originally from the South, migrated north looking for work.
+Jacob remembered New York as a vibrant community bustling with noises, sounds, and smells alive all around him.
 For this bright-eyed young man, Harlem was the churches, storefronts, street vendors, libraries, artist’s studios, museums, and eateries peopled by a tight-knit community of people who all knew each other.
-“We didn’t all know each other personally,” he’d say, “but we knew each other by sight because we saw the same people on the street every day.”
+"We didn’t all know each other personally," he’d say, "but we knew each other by sight because we saw the same people on the street every day."
 There was a comfort in seeing those same faces every day.

-Gwendolyn Knight, born in Barbados, West Indies, came to the United States with her family when she was seven.
+Gwendolyn Knight, born in Barbados, West Indies, came to the United States with her family when she was 7.
 She lived in Saint Louis until she was in her early teens, when she moved again with her family, this time to New York.
-While she cannot remember when she first decided to become an artist, she recalls completing her first paintings when she was eight or nine years old.
+While she cannot remember when she first decided to become an artist, she recalls completing her first paintings when she was 8 or 9 years old.
 She too, was nurtured by the burgeoning community in Harlem.
-“We had every thing we needed, she said, “stores, libraries, restaurants, artist workshops, and theatres.
-We didn’t have to go anywhere else to find it because it was all right there.”
+"We had every thing we needed," she said, "stores, libraries, restaurants, artist workshops, and theatres.
+We didn’t have to go anywhere else to find it because it was all right there."
 It was a rich time, and she and Jacob never ceased to pay homage to those in Harlem who played a pivotal part in their development.

 It was the 1930s and people were poor, but they brightened their lives with color.
 They painted the interiors of their apartments in bright tones.
 There was pattern and color everywhere.
 Many of Jacob’s paintings from the 1930s and 1940s chronicled, in large blocks of color sometimes delineated in bold outline, people on their stoops, street orators, pool halls, funerals, and the huddled poor.
-Drawn by the historical narrative, his paintings told the stories of Toussaint L’Ouverature (leader of a slave revolt in Haiti), John Brown, and Harriet Tubman and the migration of African Americans from the south to the north.
-“It was alive for me,” he said.
-“I didn’t see a difference in what was happening around me and the stories I painted.”
+Drawn by the historical narrative, his paintings told the stories of Toussaint L’Ouverature (leader of a slave revolt in Haiti), John Brown, and Harriet Tubman and the migration of African Americans from the South to the north.
+"It was alive for me," he said.
+"I didn’t see a difference in what was happening around me and the stories I painted."

 He described in amazement the Harlem community’s concern for the welfare and education of its young people.
 "They talked to us about our history, engaged and encouraged us.
 They were proud of everything we did."
 In 1932, he found himself, through a turn of good fortune, in the studio of Charles Alston.
 There he found work-space and instruction.
 The older artists like Claude McKay, Charles Alston, and Augusta Savage (1900-1962) were role models and mentors.
 "We looked up to them.
 They often gave us art materials, instruction and a place to paint."

-The Legacy of Augusta Savage
+The Influence of Augusta Savage

 One of the people both Jacob and Gwen credited was Augusta Savage.
 A well-known sculptor in Harlem in the 1930s, she was also an activist and ardent supporter of education and opportunity for young people.
 She spotted Jacob Lawrence as a young talented person.
 In 1934 -- when he was 17 -- she personally escorted him to the office of the Works Progress Administration (WPA -- a federal program to put unemployed people back to work), to apply for an art project.
 His first application was refused because he was too young.
 Told to apply again a year later, Jacob recalled he didn’t give all of this too much thought.
 Yet, one year later, there was Savage, on hand and guiding him to make sure that he returned to apply again.
 It was with the second application that he was accepted as an official member of the WPA Artists' Project.
 This was Jacob’s first paying job as an artist.